Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] It takes a few minutes for a bucket policy to take effect.
 - [x] The allow permission is being overridden by the deny.

+### A company needs complete encryption of the traffic between external users and an application.
+The company hosts the application on a fleet of Amazon EC2 instances that run in an Auto Scaling group behind an Application Load Balancer (ALB).
+How can a security engineer meet these requirements?

+- [ ] Create a new Amazon-issued certificate in AWS Secrets Manager.
+Export the certificate from Secrets Manager.
+Import the certificate into the ALB and the EC2 instances.
+- [ ] Create a new Amazon-issued certificate in AWS Certificate Manager (ACM).
+Associate the certificate with the ALExport the certificate from ACM.
+Install the certificate on the EC2 instances.
+- [ ] Import a new third-party certificate into AWS Identity and Access Management (IAM).
+Export the certificate from IAM.
+Associate the certificate with the ALB and the EC2 instances.
+- [x] Import a new third-party certificate into AWS Certificate Manager (ACM).
+Associate the certificate with the ALB.
+Install the certificate on the EC2 instances.

 ### While securing the connection between a company's VPC and its on-premises data center, a security engineer sent a ping command from an on-premises host (IP address 203.0.113.12) to an Amazon EC2 instance (IP address 172.31.16.139).
 The ping command did not return a response.
 The flow log in the VPC showed the following: What action should be performed to allow the ping to work?

 ![Question 118](images/question118.jpg)

-- [x] In the security group of the EC2 instance, allow inbound ICMP traffic.
+- [ ] In the security group of the EC2 instance, allow inbound ICMP traffic.
 - [ ] In the security group of the EC2 instance, allow outbound ICMP traffic.
 - [ ] In the VPC's NACL, allow inbound ICMP traffic.
-- [ ] In the VPC's NACL, allow outbound ICMP traffic.
+- [x] In the VPC's NACL, allow outbound ICMP traffic.

 ### What are the MOST secure ways to protect the AWS account root user of a recently opened AWS account?
 (Choose TWO)

 - [ ] Use the AWS account root user access keys instead of the AWS Management Console.
 - [ ] Enable multi-factor authentication for the AWS IAM users with the AdministratorAccess managed policy attached to them.
-- [x] Use AWS KMS to encrypt all AWS account root user and AWS IAM access keys and set automatic rotation to 30 days.
+- [ ] Use AWS KMS to encrypt all AWS account root user and AWS IAM access keys and set automatic rotation to 30 days.
-- [ ] Do not create access keys for the AWS account root user; instead, create AWS IAM users.
+- [x] Do not create access keys for the AWS account root user; instead, create AWS IAM users.
 - [x] Enable multi-factor authentication for the AWS account root user.

 ### A company is expanding its group of stores.
 On the day that each new store opens, the company wants to launch a customized web application for that store.
 Each store's application will have a non-production environment and a production environment.
 Each environment will be deployed in a separate AWS account.
 The company uses AWS Organizations and has an OU that is used only for these accounts.
 The company distributes most of the development work to third-party development teams.
 A security engineer needs to ensure that each team follows the company's deployment plan for AWS resources.
 The security engineer also must limit access to the deployment plan to only the developers who need access.
 The security engineer already has created an AWS CloudFormation template that implements the deployment plan.
 What should the security engineer do next to meet the requirements in the MOST secure way?